collaborativebioinformatics/Mosaicome/README.md

 ---

 A central repository for **Team Mosaicome**'s project for the **Mosaic SV ROM Collaborative Bioinformatics SVM Hackathon**.
-Our goal is to develop an pipeline for the accurate detection of genomic structural variations.
+Our goal is to develop a pipeline for the accurate detection of genomic structural variations.

 ### **Table of Contents**
 1. [The team](#-the-team)